obiknows/btv-take-home/README.md

 This is a simple NextJS TS App with backend.
 Your task will be to first get a good grasp on this skeleton and then build on top of it.

 You will given 3-5 days to complete the task after which there will be a sitdown to discuss implementation and design decisions.
-Only client side would be expected.
-The project is not expected to be fully functional at the time of turn in.
+The project is not expected to be fully functional at the time of turn in, but see requirements below.

 ## Task
 BlackOakTV is looking to grow its subscriber base by adding a virality feature.
 We will now allow users to generate referral tokens or links.
-For every new subscriber using the token or link, we will give a 25% discount towards the new user and also pay out $5 to the referring user.
+For every new subscriber that uses the token or link, they will receive a 25% discount towards the new user signup while the referring user will receive a pay out $5.

 You are required to architect and build a referral system, where authenticated users can create a token or generate a link that can be shared with friends and family.